JadeDickinson/graphhopper/README.md

 ./graphhopper.sh web greater-london-latest.osm.pbf weight=65 load=0 height=165 female=true age=18

 N.B.
 Heights should be in cm and weight and load should be in kilograms.

+# Readme - GraphHopper Routing Engine

+GraphHopper is a fast and memory efficient Java routing engine released under Apache License 2.0.
+Per default it uses OpenStreetMap and GTFS data but can import other data sources.

 ## Get Started